top of page

 The problem

-For around 20 years I've been working with software, usually with enterprise software development, at the intersection of business and IT.
-I’ve seen countless failed projects.
+Through my career, in enterprise software development, I’ve worked with hundreds of organisation of all sizes.
+A common struggle in all of them has been lack of internal alignment.
+Silos that don't work well together.
+This causes delays and complains and makes digital transformation fail.
 I've worked with projects that I thought would be successful at the time, that ended up failing.
 More than once I took part in building solutions that never got used as intended.
 Or never got used at all.

-We made deep interviews with all relevant stakeholders.
-We turned every stone.
-We went to great lengths to accommodate for every department’s needs.
-We iterated and made sure to get plenty of feedback.
+We conducted interviews, turned every stone in order to accommodate each department’s needs.
+We processed plenty of feedback.
 Still, to make a long story short, the project failed.
-The system never got used by sales.

-I think it wasn’t until I saw Alberto Brandolini’s talk from DDD Europe 2019 (the inventor of EventStorming) that I learned to fully express the problem:
+I think it wasn’t until I saw Alberto Brandolini’s talk from DDD Europe 2019 (the inventor of EventStorming) that I fully understood the problem:

-1. Typically organisations work in silos.
-And they work inconsistently across silo boundaries.
+1. Organisations work in silos.
+And they often disagree internally.

-2. If you do isolated interviews, you end up with pieces that don’t fit together.
-If you translate these pieces to software, it won’t work.
+2. With isolated interviews, you end up with pieces that don’t fit together.

 The organisation is not aligned and no one has the full picture of how it is supposed to work!

-• Let's do it fast!
-In one day!
+• Let's do it all in less than one day!

-1. Big Picture – To align a large team, up to 20 persons at the same time.
+1. Big Picture – To align teams up to 20 persons at the same time.

 2. Process Modelling – To model and agree on a specific process, around 5 - 8 people at the same time.